Join John Abbott’s Nursing Program on our beautiful lakeside campus! Preparing graduates to work as registered nurses

-- A CPR and First Aid certification course for Health Care Providers (HCP).
-The College (Nursing department) will provide two opportunities for students to attend this CPR/First Aid course.
-This course will be offered prior to the start of the 10D course, and in the early weeks before students begin their clinical rotation
+- A BLS CPR and First Aid certification for Health Care Providers (HCP).
+The Nursing Department will offer this course in the summer semester and within the first 2 weeks of the fall semester before students begin their clinical rotation.

 - Registration with the provincial licensing organization, the Ordre des infirmières et infirmiers du Québec (OIIQ).

 Nursing Students are required to have adequate language skills to ensure student academic success and promote patient safety.
 A working knowledge of English and French is required.
 Students accepted into the Nursing Program must write English /French placement test(s) if required to do so.